 One day when I was eleven, my father arrived home with an object that looked like a briefcase made out of beige plastic.
 Upon lifting it, one realized it had the weight of, oh, around two elephants.
-It was an Ericsson ‘portable’ computer, one of the earliest prototypes of laptop.
-All my classmates had really cool and fashionable computer game consoles with amazing names like “Atari” and “Commodore”, beautifully vibrant colour displays, and joysticks.
-Our Ericsson had a display with two colours (orange and…dark orange), it used floppy discs that were actually floppy (remember those?), ran on DOS and had no hard drive (you had to load the operating system every single time you turned on the computer.
+It was an Ericsson Portable Computer, one of the earliest prototypes of a laptop.
+All my classmates had really cool and fashionable computer game consoles with amazing names like “Atari” and “Commodore,” beautifully vibrant color displays, and joysticks.
+Our Ericsson had a display with two colors (orange and…dark orange), it used floppy discs that were actually floppy (Remember those?), ran on DOS and had no hard drive (You had to load the operating system every single time you turned on the computer.
 Took around 10 minutes).
-I dearly loved this machine, however, and played each of the 6 games on it incessantly.
-One of these was “Where In The World Is Carmen Sandiego?” an educational game where a detective has to chase an archvillain around the world, using geographical and cultural references as clues to get to the next destination.
-Fast forward twenty years and…
+I dearly loved this machine, however, and played each of the six games on it incessantly.
+One of these was “Where in the World Is Carmen Sandiego?” an educational game where a detective has to chase an archvillain around the world, using geographical and cultural references as clues to get to the next destination.
+Fast forward 20 years and…

 I have numerous fantasies about my next move.
-How about I ring up the police in Australia, they immediately believe my story and do my every bidding, and then the thief is met at Arrivals by the police, put into handcuffs and marched immediately to jail?
-Or maybe I should somehow use the media to tell the truth about this guy’s behaviour and give him a good dose of public humiliation?
+How about I ring up the police in Australia, they immediately believe my story and do my every bidding, and then the thief is met at arrivals by the police, put into handcuffs and marched immediately to jail?
+Or maybe I should somehow use the media to tell the truth about this guy’s behavior and give him a good dose of public humiliation?
 Should I try my own version of restorative justice, contact the thief directly and appeal to his better nature?
-Or, the most tempting of all, should I get my Australian-dwelling cousin to call on him and bash his face in? … This last option, to be honest, is the outcome I want the most, but Emmett’s actually on the other side of the Australian continent, so it’s a big ask, not to mention the ever-so-slightly scary consequences for both Emmett and myself if we’re convicted… !
+Or, the most tempting of all, should I get my Australian-dwelling cousin to call on him and bash his face in? … This last option, to be honest, is the outcome I want the most, but Emmett’s actually on the other side of the Australian continent, so it’s a big ask, not to mention the ever so slightly scary consequences for both Emmett and myself if we’re convicted!
 (And, my conscience cries weakly from the depths, it’s just the teensiest bit immoral.)
 Christmas is nuts, and I’m just so torn and ignorant about course of action to take I…do nothing.

 I gingerly take the laptop out of the fashionable paper carrier bag in which Laura has transported it.
 I set the laptop on the table, and examine it.
 The casing is slightly more dented than it was, but except for that it’s in one piece.
-Hoping against hope, I open up the screen, press the ‘on’ button and… the lights flash and the computer turns on!!!
+Hoping against hope, I open up the screen, press the “on” button and… The lights flash and the computer turns on!!!
 The casing is dented, there’s a couple of insalubrious pictures on the hard drive I won’t mention, but it has been dragged from Turkey to Thailand to East Timor to Indonesia to Australia, and IT STILL WORKS.
 It even still has the original charger accompanying it.
 Still in shock that this machine is on, I begin to go through the hard drive.
 Of course, it’s radically different—the thief has deleted all my files, changed the display picture, downloaded his own files and applications.
 I’m curious: What sort of person steals other people’s laptops?
 How do they think, organize their lives, what’s going through their minds?
-I’ve seen most of the thief’s files before from stalking him via the Backblaze back-up service, and they’re not particularly interesting or informative about the guy on a personal level.
-But then I see a file I haven’t seen before, “free ebook.pdf ”.
+I’ve seen most of the thief’s files before from stalking him via the Backblaze Personal Backup service, and they’re not particularly interesting or informative about the guy on a personal level.
+But then I see a file I haven’t seen before, “free ebook.pdf.”
 I click on it, and it opens.
 I shake my head in disbelief.
-The one new file that the thief has downloaded onto my computer is the book “How To Win Friends And Influence People”.
+The one new file that the thief has downloaded onto my computer is the book “How to Win Friends and Influence People.”